CanAran-Coder/E-Commerce-Frontend/README.md

 # E-Commerce Frontend Only

-In this project i showed you how e-commerce projects should look.I have designed a modern e-commerce fronted example using basic technologys.
+In this project i showed you how e-commerce projects should look.I have designed a modern e-commerce fronted example using basic technologies.

 ## Get the project